lindsayrgwatt/neighborhood/DEPLOY.md

   * If you run `fab migrate_local` you can invoke all the local migrations
 * South intercepts `syncdb` to make sure that any apps using South (i.e., have the folder `migrations`) aren't updated by the `sycndb` process

+## 4.

+Make sure to run the `data.load.py` scripts that set up aggregate objects or you're going to get all kinds of errors:
+* `create_fire_incident_objects()`
+* `create_permit_ranges()`
+* `create_violation_aggregates()`
+* `create_police_detail_objects()`

+## 5.

+You'll need to update the files in `neighborhood/data/historical/` if you want to load historical data.
+You can download each CSV from the appropriate URL (see `load.py` for the URLs; you can limit them to the appropriate date range).

+Note that when running locally you should set `DEBUG` to `False` to reduce memory and speed things.
+And when running in prod I found that I had to run each script individually; the thread would randomly halt otherwise.

+I strongly recommend that you load the historical data locally, export them via `psql` and then load those files on the server.

 ## localhost Gotchas

 ### 1.